 What do they look like?

-As their name indicates, occasional invaders are a category of insects that appear in an indoor setting every once in a while.
-These insects include, but are not limited to, sowbugs, pillbugs, centipedes, millipedes, moths, ladybugs and other garden beetle variety.
+✅ Fruit flies and house flies are among the most common pests under the “occasional invaders” As their name indicates, occasional invaders are a category of insects that appear in an indoor setting every once in a while.
+These insects include but are not limited to, sowbugs, pillbugs, centipedes, millipedes, moths, ladybugs and other garden beetle varieties.
 Flies appear more often indoors than other occasional invaders and are easily noticeable due to their high level of activity.

 Where do they come from?

 Occasional invaders enter a residence through various openings along a building’s perimeter.
 Their small size allows them to easily move through cracks and crevices in the walls or floors leading from the outside.

 Gaps along windows and doors are also typical entry points.
 Occasional invaders are attracted by shelter or a food source.
 Moths, in particular, are attracted to artificial light, whereas house flies will seek out potential food sources and breeding locations indoors.